.NET

 Understanding folders and namespaces in Visual Studio 2010 SharePoint Solutions, Packages and Features

 Yesterday Todd Bleeker (SharePoint MVP) wrote a post about the SharePoint Project SPI’s where he explains how SPI effectively are folders within a SharePoint solution.
 I thought that I should continue that discussion a bit and looking at how these folders and other things such as packages and features affects the actual deployed artifacts.
 Packages A package (#3 in the figure to the right) is the actual WSP file that will be created containing all your objects from your solution that will deployed to the SharePoint application servers.
+The project can only contain one package.

 Visual Studio